- The Failed virus detected error from Chrome is in fact a problem with your current antivirus.

-Along with the built-in troubleshooter, UR Browser also brings the built-in VPN which is above the competitive solutions, and a variety of privacy-focused features.
+Along with the built-in troubleshooter, this browser also brings the built-in VPN which is above the competitive solutions and a variety of privacy-focused features.

 So, if you want to keep your PC safe while browsing anonymously, check the download link below and give it a go.

-- Press Win+ R keyboard hotkeys in order to bring the Run command.
+- Press Windows key + R keyboard hotkeys in order to bring the Run command.

 - There, type gpedit.msc and press Enter.

-- From Local Group Policy click on Computer Configuration, then extend Administrative Templates and go to Windows Components; finally, access Windows Defender.
+- From Local Group Policy click on Computer Configuration, then extend Administrative Templates and go to Windows Components; finally, access Microsoft Defender Antivirus.

 - From the main panel double-click on Turn off Windows Defender.